 Then you probably have a thousand questions.
 Bangkok is a crazy city and for your first time here there will be a lot to process.

-Good news is, after welcoming a dozens of groups and friends in the city, I've got the answer to a bunch of questions of you might be asking yourself.
+The good news is, after welcoming dozens of groups and friends in the city, I've got the answer to a bunch of questions of you might be asking yourself.

 So here's a list of things I wish I knew when I first came, and things I've been repeating a ton over the last few years.

-If it's your first time in Bangkok, here are precious info that will save you a lot of time and money.
+If it's your first time in Bangkok, here is precious information that will save you a lot of time and money.